Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 Multiple `assignment` naming components in a tree branch are string concatenated for each of the three fields.

 > [!WARNING]
 > Azure has a limit of 24 characters for the concatenated `name` string.
 EPAC displays an error if this limit is exceeded.
+Azure also has a limit of 128 characters for `displayName` and 512 characters for `description` (For additioanl information see [Assignment Structure: Display name and description](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/assignment-structure#display-name-and-description)).

 ### Defining `metadata`